DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Foundational Knowledge:** Recognized that a solid grasp of basic CSS syntax is the prerequisite for effectively writing, debugging, and maintaining stylesheets, and for understanding more complex CSS concepts like specificity and the box model.

 ---

+#### BASIC CSS TUTORIAL VIDEOS - New Section Commencement

+### Course Step Number: 318
+### Date Researched: 2025-07-28

+### Key Learnings:

+* **Curriculum Structure:** Identified the official start of "SECTION 7: BASIC CSS TUTORIAL VIDEOS," signaling a transition to a new major section and a video-based learning approach for CSS fundamentals.
+* **Learning Methodology Shift:** Recognized this as an indicator to prepare for visual and auditory learning content, which often complements textual explanations for practical skills like CSS.

+---